releng-tool/releng-tool-docs/content/getting-started/fetching.md

 The archive `libfoo-1.0.tgz` will be locally store and used in future builds.
-In the event where a site's archive is known to have been changed, a user can force re-fetch these artifacts by using the [](action-pkg-fetch) action along with the [](arg-force) argument.
+In the event where a site's archive is known to have been changed, a user can force re-fetch these artifacts by using the [`<pkg>-fetch`](action-pkg-fetch) action along with the [`-F, --force`](arg-force) argument.
 For example, even if `libfoo-1.0.tgz` was already downloaded locally, a request as follows will delete the local cache file and re-download it from the configured site:

 ```
 releng-tool libfoo-fetch --force